mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 #### 26:51

 And also, the question is, still [there are] four stages of zazen in the world of *formlessness!* That is really *deep*. *[He laughs.]* We don’t understand.
-So I will give you just the names of the four stages of zazen in the world of formlessness:
+So, I will give you just the names of the four stages of zazen in the world of formlessness.

 The first stage is: *the infinity of space*.